-PART B
+Part B

 - 7. The criteria of Education The Achievement Sense.

 - 8. The criteria of Education The Educational Processes.

 - 9. The justification of Education.

 - 10. The concept of teaching.

 - 11. Teaching and personal relationships.

 - 12. The problem of indoctrination.

 - 13. The curriculum.

 - 14. Authority, discipline and punishment in Education.

-- 15. Moral and religious education.
+- 15. Values and moral education.